 Poet Richard Fox gains insight – and material – through cancer treatment

 A family faces cancer in an unfamiliar city – with help

 Choosing mastectomy or not: Studying young women's surgical choices

 Jeff's targeted therapy has kept his advanced lung cancer at bay.

-Charlie's cancer returns and he undergoes a stem cell transplant at Dana-Farber/Children's Hospital Cancer Center.
+Charlie's cancer returns and he undergoes a stem cell transplant at Dana-Farber/Boston Children's Cancer and Blood Disorders Center.
 Charlie will need to spend several months in the hospital in preparation for the stem cell transplant and for a period of time after transplant.